Succulent spiced fruits in a rich syrup, Grandma’s dried fruit compote makes a delicious dessert or a healthy, nutritious breakfast.

 - Place the fruit in a large heavy saucepan and just cover with boiling water.
 Cover the pan with a lid and leave to stand for 30 minutes.

 - Add the cinnamon stick and orange peel to the pan.
 If necessary, top up the water to barely cover the fruits.
 Return the lid to the pan and heat over a low flame until just simmering.

 - Continue to cook on a very low simmer for about 25 minutes until the fruits are soft and plump.
 Resist the urge to stir the fruits as they will break up.
 Remove from the heat and allow to cool.

-- Serve cold or at room temperature, with some coconut yogurt if desired.
+- Serve cold or at room temperature, with some of the liquid spooned over.
+Add a dollop of coconut yogurt if desired.
 Store in the fridge.